 Originally established in 1937 on the suggestion of the Yugoslav Royal Family, the King's course was largely abandoned after the Second World War, until it was re-designed in 1972 by Donald Harradine.
 During the early days, local dignitaries and nobility from all over Europe would play at Royal Bled, including the Duke of Kent.

-The most breath taking aspect of the King's course is the scenery, and with the snow-topped mountains of the Julian Alps in close proximity, the delightful forests that border the course, and a proliferation of wildlife to observe on the walk round, it really is more than just a golf course.
+A breathtaking aspect of the King's course is the scenery.
+With the snow-topped mountains of the Julian Alps in close proximity, the delightful forests that border the course, and a proliferation of wildlife to observe on the walk round, it really is more than just a golf course.

 In the early 1990s, Gerard and Gunter Hauser set out a 9-hole course called the Lake's and this newer course, the first half of a projected 18-hole championship layout, is almost as challenging as the King's course because it occupies a similar undulating landscape to its more famous older sibling.